 When choosing the best GMAT prep courses in Chicago, we focused on four key areas: course access, study materials, support and personalization.

 Each of our finalists have offices in Chicago where they hold in-person GMAT classes and private tutoring sessions.
 Self-paced and online courses are also available to students who prefer a little more flexibility in their exam prep.
 We looked at how often new programs started and when classes are taught, making sure there were options available to fit all types of schedules.
-Kaplan did the best in this category, thanks to its huge network of branch offices and online resources to support students in whichever way they learn best.

 Most GMAT prep courses contain either live or pre-recorded video lectures, accompanied by a variety of print or online study materials, including textbooks, practice questions and full-length practice tests.
 The best programs will enable students to take proctored practice tests, so they can get a feel for the time constraints as well as the material.
 All of our finalists offer multiple full-length computer-adaptive tests, but Veritas Prep stands out the most with 12 tests included as part of the course, seven of which can also be purchased as a standalone product if you’re not interested in a complete program.